Future of the Indian Air Force: ISTAR aircraft

 Since 2023, the Indian Air Force is planning to acquire three aircraft for Intelligence, Surveillance, Target Acquisition, and Reconnaissance (ISTAR) capabilities.
 As of 2025, the project, worth ₹10000 crore, is expected to be cleared by the government in a high-level meeting "soon".
 These aircraft are meant to operate at high-altitude from stand-off ranges to carry out its role.
-While the aircraft will be bought from overseas firms like Boeing or Bombardier, an ISTAR suite, already developed, tested and proven by DRDO's Centre for Airborne Systems (CABS), will be fitted onboard in India.
+While the aircraft will be bought from overseas firms such as Boeing or Bombardier, an ISTAR suite, already developed, tested and proven by DRDO's Centre for Airborne Systems (CABS), will be fitted onboard in India.
 This execution layout is similar to that followed during Netra AEW&CS.
 It will provide India strategic air-to-ground surveillance and strike coordination capabilities.

 On 3 July 2025, the Defence Acquisition Council — under the Ministry of Defence and chaired by Defence Minister Rajnath Singh — authorised 10 capital acquisition proposal worth ₹1.05 lakh crore.
 This included three ISTAR aircraft (also dubbed as "spy planes") for the Air Force along with Armoured Recovery Vehicles, Electronic Warfare System, Integrated Common Inventory Management System for the Tri-Services (logistics maintenance) and Surface-to-Air Missiles for Army as well as Moored Mines (DRDO-developed Pressure-Based Moored Mines), Mine Counter Measure Vessels, Super Rapid Gun Mount and Submersible Autonomous Vessels for the Navy.

+The CABS has reportedly selected Bombardier Global 6500 as the platform for the project in December 2025.
+The aircraft's sensor suite will include synthetic-aperture radar, moving target indicator and ELINT systems.